-Within lead time lies cycle time, transit time, build time, etc. Unlike cycle time, lead time is not completely under the manufacturer or seller’s control since there are many external parties (suppliers, logistics, etc.) constituting total lead time.
+Within lead time lies cycle time, transit time, build time, etc. Unlike cycle time, lead time is not completely under the manufacturer or seller’s control since there are external parties (suppliers, logistics firm, etc.) contributing to lead time.
 To reduce lead time or maintain consistency, the stakeholders must be in sync with each other.

 Lead Time Breakup

 Generally, within a manufacturing sector, lead time is broken down to order processing and procurement, production, and delivery time.
 Order processing time is the total duration between order placement and the commencement of production work on the order.
 Production lead time is the time needed to build the product.
-Delivery lead time is the time a product takes to reach the buyer once its packaged and ready for delivery.
+Delivery lead time is the time a product takes to reach the buyer once its packaged and shipped out.

 Also, lead times vary across industries and companies.
 For instance, an Internet-based seller’s lead time is likely to be longer.
 Also, any delay from the vendor side with regard to raw material procurement or reordering delay inflates lead time.
 Companies therefore must calculate reorder schedules based on their average lead time.